zaps166/NFSIISE/README.md

  * swedish.
 * Run the game.
 * The game settings files are located in "~/.nfs2se" ("%AppData%\\.nfs2se" on Windows).
 At the first run the "nfs2se.conf.template" will be copied there.
 You can modify the file if you want to configure the game.
 On Windows you can use "open_config.bat" to open the config file in notepad.
-* The game will crash without original game data.

 ## What works: